-Parents and others attending school events are able to take photographs and videos of those events as long as they are for domestic purposes only.
+Parents and others attending school events can take photographs and videos of those events as long as they are for domestic purposes only.
 Photographs or videos being used for any other purpose are prohibited to be taken by parents or visitors to the school.